valera-rozuvan-archive/simple_rbac/README.md

 || C - Uninstall ||
 ==---------------==

-To uninstall (i.e. remove all created tables and their data), go to:
+To uninstall (i.e. remove all created tables and their data from the DB), go to the following URL:

     http://your-site.com/simple_rbac/admin/uninstall